SkyLens by YantraAI

 Complete public UAP video index

-This index combines the PURSUE Release 01 DVIDS videos (May 8, 2026) with earlier AARO public imagery releases.
-Each link opens the official DVIDS source record.
+This index combines the PURSUE Release 01 DVIDS videos (May 8, 2026), the Release 02 sensor videos (May 22, 2026), the new FBI-UAP-PR video series from Release 03 (June 12, 2026), and earlier AARO public imagery releases.
+Each link opens the official source record.

 May 8, 2026PR-049Unresolved · Army 2026 · infrared · 1m 49s May 8, 2026PR-048Unresolved · INDOPACOM 2024 · infrared · 1m 39s May 8, 2026PR-047Unresolved · INDOPACOM 2023 · infrared · 1m 59s May 8, 2026PR-046Unresolved · INDOPACOM 2024 · infrared · 9s May 8, 2026PR-045Unresolved · Middle East 2020 · infrared · 58s May 8, 2026PR-044Unresolved · Middle East 2020 · infrared · 5m 11s May 8, 2026PR-043Unresolved · Africa 2025 · infrared · 2s May 8, 2026PR-042Unresolved · Middle East 2020 · infrared · 4m 53s May 8, 2026PR-041Unresolved · Middle East 2020 · infrared · 1m 34s May 8, 2026PR-040Unresolved · Middle East 2020 · infrared · 1m 3s May 8, 2026PR-039Unresolved · Middle East 2020 · infrared · 5s May 8, 2026PR-038Unresolved · Middle East 2013 · infrared · 1m 46s May 8, 2026PR-037Unresolved · Middle East 2020 · infrared · 9s May 8, 2026PR-036Unresolved · Middle East 2020 · infrared · 2m 17s May 8, 2026PR-035Unresolved · Greece 2023 · infrared · 24s May 8, 2026PR-034Unresolved · Greece 2023 · infrared · 2m 57s May 8, 2026PR-033Unresolved · Syria 2024 · FMV · 5s May 8, 2026PR-032Unresolved · Syria 2024 · FMV · 6s May 8, 2026PR-031Unresolved · Syria 2024 · FMV · 5s May 8, 2026PR-029Unresolved · UAE 2024 · infrared · 21s May 8, 2026PR-028Unresolved · Greece 2024 · SWIR/EO · 1m 5s May 8, 2026PR-027Unresolved · UAE 2023 · infrared · 4m 57s May 8, 2026PR-026Unresolved · UAE 2023 · infrared · 43s May 8, 2026PR-023Unresolved · Iraq 2022 · infrared · 10s May 8, 2026PR-022Unresolved · Syria 2022 · IR + EO · 14s May 8, 2026PR-021Unresolved · Iraq 2022 · infrared · 10s May 8, 2026PR-019Unresolved · Middle East 2022 · infrared · 5s Jan 6, 2026PR-013Unresolved · Europe 2022 · infrared · 20s Jan 6, 2026PR-011Under analysis · Europe 2021 · infrared · 2m 8s Dec 9, 2025PR-015Unresolved · Europe 2022 · infrared · 13s Dec 9, 2025PR-014Unresolved · Europe 2022 · infrared · 43s Dec 9, 2025PR-012Unresolved · Europe 2022 · infrared · 55s Dec 4, 2025PR-018Unresolved · Europe 2024 · infrared · 10m 30s Dec 4, 2025PR-017Unresolved · Europe 2024 · phone video · 30s Dec 4, 2025PR-016Resolved · Europe 2023 · birds · 25s